TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

               - validate_diaspora Folder
                  1. contains python script for the query validation, here we can validate the query results and the actual results.
                         - Jobs folder contains config files of the jobs, these config files will have all the steps and configuration that is required to run the job.
-                        - automate folders contains python file that run all the jobs one by one, it also contains config file to specify which job we need to run and                            the order.
+                        - automate folders contains python file that run all the jobs one by one it also contains config file to specify which job we need to run and the order.